Baire space (set theory)

 The Baire space is defined to be the Cartesian product of countably infinitely many copies of the set of natural numbers, and is given the product topology (where each copy of the set of natural numbers is given the discrete topology).
 The Baire space is often represented using the tree of finite sequences of natural numbers.

+(This space should also not be confused with the concept of a Baire space, which is a certain kind of topological space.)

 The Baire space can be contrasted with Cantor space, the set of infinite sequences of binary digits.

 Topology and trees

-The product topology used to define the Baire space can be described more concretely in terms of trees.
-The basic open sets of the product topology are cylinder sets, here characterized as:
+The product topology used to define the Baire space can be described in one of two equivalent ways: in terms of a basis consisting of cylinder sets, or of a basis of trees.

+Cylinder set basis

+The basic open sets of the product topology are cylinder sets.
+These can be characterized as: